Loading images...

 Town Council meetings are usually held every month in the Council Chamber at the Council Offices in North Street.

-In addition to Town Council meetings there are regular committee meetings for the Resources, Planning, Highways & Transport and the Open Spaces Committees.
+In addition to Full Town Council meetings there are regular committee meetings for the Resources, Planning, Highways & Transport and the Open Spaces Committees.

 Council and Committee meetings are usually held on Tuesday evenings and the public are welcome to attend.
 Meetings start at 7.30pm and usually last no more than 2 hours.